cypher858/u80iso/README.md

 todo:
 * fix above bug
-* replace usb port with jst connector for the daughterboard
+* place jst connector footprint on the circuitboard
 * tracing circuits
 * silk screening for fun
+* more? is there more?